 Storage Tips

-- Store dried cilantro in airtight glass jars, away from heat and sunlight.
+- Store dried cilantro in airtight glass jars, away from heat & sunlight.

 - Label with the drying date; it typically stays potent for up to 1 year.